preactjs/preact-www/content/en/blog/preact-x.md

 # Preact X, a story of stability

-A lot of you have been waiting for [Preact 11](https://github.com/preactjs/preact/issues/2621), an issue started back in July 2020, and to be clear I was one of the most excited people for v11.
+A lot of you have been waiting for [Preact 11](https://github.com/preactjs/preact/issues/2621), announced in an issue opened way back in July 2020, and to be clear I was one of the most excited people for v11.
 When we started thinking about Preact 11 we believed that there was no way to introduce the changes we had in mind in Preact X without breaking changes, some of the things we had in mind:

 - Using a backing VNode structure to reduce GC, by doing this we'd only use the result of `h()` to update our backing-node.
-- Reconciler performance, adding fast routes for mounting/...
+- Reconciler performance, adding fast paths for mounting/...
 - Some changes like removing `px` suffixing, `forwardRef` and breaking IE11 support.
-- Addressing event/child-diffing bugs.
+- Addressing event/child diffing bugs.

 The above were our goals, when breaking these down we can clearly see that there's a distinction here, only point 3 would be a breaking change for our consumers while point 1 would have a huge impact to folks building extensions like Preact Signals,